rstevenson/Pacemaker/README.txt

-Make sure you make a fork!
+Make sure it compiles before you push!

-Try that one more time?
+We dont want to go through what you did and try and blindly fix it